gregdegruy/opengl-playground/BasicOOP/README.txt

 Linker
 	General - $(SolutionDir) to where GLFW and glew static libs are located Input - List the libs glfw3.lib;User32.lib;Gdi32.lib;Shell32.lib;opengl32.lib;glew32s.lib
+	`.lib` has all code for a library, linker only pulls out the code it needs

 ## DRAW PIPELINE
 Bind shader > Bind vertex array > Bind index buffer > DRAW